jeplowman/EMToolKit/README.md

 - **License**: This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 - **Troubleshooting**: If you encounter any issues during the setup, please refer to the project's issue tracker or documentation.

-### Example Notebook

-To run the example notebook, ensure your environment includes the necessary dependencies (Sunpy, Numpy, Astropy, and NDCube).
-Follow the installation instructions provided above.
-If the example does not work as expected, please let us know.

----

-By following these instructions, you should be able to set up the development environment for EMToolKit on both Linux and macOS.
-If you have any questions or need further assistance, feel free to reach out!